opendilab/DI-engine-docs/source/04_best_practice/env_wrapper.rst

     env.NoopResetEnv(env, noop_max = 30)
     env = MaxAndSkipEnv(env, skip = 4)

-如果需要将 gym 格式的环境转化为 DI-engine 的环境格式，并使用相应的多个 Env Wrapper，可以按照如下所示的方法：
+If it is necessary to convert an environment in gym format to DI-engine environment format and use the corresponding multiple Env Wrapper, this can be done as shown below：
 .. code:: python

     from ding.envs import DingEnvWrapper